filip-szczepankiewicz/fwf_seq_resources/README.md

 ## Free Waveform (FWF) encoding pulse sequence resources

 ### Overview
 This repository contains materials and tools to support the implementation and use of the "Free Waveform" (FWF) MRI pulse sequence.
-The sequence was developed for the Philips and Siemens platforms by Filip Szczepankiewicz, Carl-Fredrik Westin and Markus Nilsson at Lund University and Harvard University.
-Similar pulse sequences have also been implemented on GE, United Imaging and Bruker platforms (see info below).

 The sequence is a diffusion-weighted spin-echo that facilitates the execution of user-defined gradient waveforms for the purposes of tensor-valued diffusion encoding and other methods that require arbitrary modulation of the gradients.
 <br/><br/>

 ### Getting the sequence